marianosimone/marianosimone.github.com/publications/mail-gongfu/index.markdown

 - **Marking keywords** with a **bold** typeface (if you use rich-formatting)
 - Using UPPERCASE letters (as it's [considered shouting in netiquette](http://email.about.com/od/netiquettetips/qt/Writing-In-All-Caps-Is-Like-Shouting.htm), you should avoid using it too much)
 - Using \__Some Kind Of Custom Notation__

+### "The One That Goes And Comes Back": keep one question per mail

 # Managing email
 ### "The Emptiness Of The Box Makes It Useful": a clutter-free inbox